luisduenas/gatsby-blog/content/blog/20190108_introduction-to-vs-code-part-i/index.md

 <br>

 ## Bracket Pair Colorizer
-Another very usefull plugin, this extension allows matching brackets to be identified with colours.:rainbow:
+Another very useful plugin, this extension allows matching brackets to be identified with colours.:rainbow:
 The user can define which characters to match, and which colours to use.

 ![Bracket Pair Colorizer](https://raw.githubusercontent.com/CoenraadS/BracketPair/master/images/example.png "Bracket Pair Colorizer")